PTSD Treatment in Lexington, KY

 PTSD treatment is a process that involves many different types of therapy.
 The type of treatment patients will get will depend on their symptoms, past experiences, and the severity of their condition.

-There are four main types of PTSD treatment—psychotherapy (also known as talk therapy), medication, alternative therapies (like yoga or acupuncture), and peer support groups.
-Here at Lexington Addiction Center, we offer a vast array of treatment options available to fit the patient’s specific needs.
+There are four main types of PTSD treatments—psychotherapy (also known as talk therapy), medication, alternative therapies (like yoga or acupuncture), and peer support groups.
+Here at Lexington Addiction Center, we offer a vast array of PTSD treatment options available to fit each client’s specific needs.

 Some of our treatment options include:

-PTSD treatment in Lexington can be a daunting process.
+Finding PTSD treatment can be a daunting process.
 It is important to know that there are many different types of treatment available.
-Patients do not have to do it alone.
-Whether they are looking for therapy or medication, we are here to help them find the right option for their needs.
+Individuals do not have to do it alone.
+Whether they are looking for therapy or medication, we are here to help them begin healing from PTSD.